 Other types of eye injuries occur less frequently in sports.
 Penetrating injuries are less common than blunt trauma and range from mild (abrasions) to severe (serious lacerations).
 Such injuries can be caused by broken glass (including eyeglasses), a finger, or a fishing hook.
-Participants in snow skiing and water sports may be at some risk for radiation injuries because of exposure to ultraviolet light [50; 120; 121].
+Participants in snow skiing and water sports may be at some risk for radiation injuries because of exposure to ultraviolet light [50; 120].

-Mandated protective eyewear for athletes has substantially reduced the number of eye injuries [122; 123].
-Thus, healthcare professionals as well as coaches and athletic trainers should ensure that athletes, especially those who are young, wear eye protection appropriate for the sport.
+It has been shown that protective eyewear for athletes substantially reduces the number of eye injuries.
+While some sports mandate use of protective eyewear, rules and laws vary among sports and regions, so it is important for healthcare professionals (as well as coaches and athletic trainers) to know local mandates and ensure that athletes, especially those who are young, wear eye protection appropriate for the sport[122; 123].
 The proper eye protection for sports is made of polycarbonate, which is resistant to high impacts.
 According to the AAO/AAP statement, the types of eyewear that are satisfactory for eye-injury risk sports include [119]:

-• Safety sports eyewear that conforms to the requirements of the American Society for Testing and Materials (ASTM) standard F803 for selected sports (i.e., racket sports, baseball fielders, basketball, women's lacrosse, and field hockey)

-• Sports eyewear that is attached to a helmet or for sports in which ASTM standard F803 eyewear is inadequate
+- Safety sports eyewear that conforms to the requirements of the American Society for Testing and Materials (ASTM) standard F803 for selected sports (i.e., racket sports, baseball fielders, basketball, women's lacrosse, and field hockey) - Sports eyewear that is attached to a helmet or for sports in which ASTM standard F803 eyewear is inadequate